ArcticTechnology/ScramblerApp/README.md

 * ```C:\documents\myfolder```

 ### Encrypt and Decrypt
 The Scrambler app utilizes OpenSSL AES-256-CBC specification with PBKDF2 to encrypt content.
 OpenSSL is an open-source software library that allows applications that secure communications over computer networks.
 Its available for most Unix-like operating systems such as Linux and macOS as well as Microsoft Windows.
-See this wiki for more detail: https://en.wikipedia.org/wiki/OpenSSL.
+See this wiki to learn more about OpenSSL: [https://en.wikipedia.org/wiki/OpenSSL].
 The AES-256-CBC specification with PBKDF2 is the encryption standard for using a password to encrypt and decrypt data.
-For more detail on AES see this wiki: https://en.wikipedia.org/wiki/Advanced_Encryption_Standard.
-Also see this wiki for PBKDF2: https://en.wikipedia.org/wiki/PBKDF2.
+For more detail on AES see this wiki: [https://en.wikipedia.org/wiki/Advanced_Encryption_Standard].
+See also this wiki for documentation on encrypting with OpenSSL: [https://wiki.openssl.org/index.php/Enc].
 The following will describe the different content that the Scrambler can encrypt and decrypt.

 1. A Message - The scrambler has the ability perform a simple password encrypt / decrypt on messages.
 Here is an example below.
 Try decrypting the following encrypted message with the Scrambler app.
 ```
-cipher: U2FsdGVkX19/HGbvp3mtaqzuLiqdIEXfpYLCxIhJDf8=
+cipher: U2FsdGVkX193YXQOuyQJZuxxEeR3AJe3lIVBxDMYBLA=
 ```
 * The password is: ```abcdef1234567890```.